Renormalizing one-point probability distribution function for cosmological counts in cells: Introduction and Summary

 Approximating the power spectrum at the relevant wavenumbers by a power-law, we can fix the dependence of these factors on time and density.
 This leaves the model with three free parameters --- the coefficients in front of the kinetic and the potential parts of the counterterm and the exponent of the power law describing their time and density dependence.
 These parameters must be fitted from the data.
 We show that certain combinations of these parameters can be matched to the EFT counterterms in the one-loop power spectrum and bispectrum.
 While the former can be reliably measured from the power spectrum of the real or N-body data, measuring the latter requires measurement of the bispectrum and is challenging.
 Thus, we suggest to restrict the freedom of the PDF model by imposing priors following from the value and the redshift dependence of the power-spectrum counterterm.

-We validate our theoretical framework using N-body data from high-resolution Farpoint simulation \cite{HACC:2021sgt}.
+We validate our theoretical framework using N-body data from high-resolution Farpoint simulation which evolves $12288^3$ particles in a $1\,({\rm Gpc}/h)^3$ volume \cite{HACC:2021sgt}.
 We find that the model describes the data within their statistical uncertainty for density contrasts $0.1\leq 1+\delta_*\leq 10$, cell radii\footnote{The parameter $h\approx 0.7$ is defined through the present-day value of the Hubble constant, ${H_0=100\,h~{\rm km}/({\rm s}\cdot {\rm Mpc})}$.} ${r_*=15\,{\rm Mpc}/h}$ and $10\,{\rm Mpc}/h$ and up to redshift zero.
 For smaller cell radii $r_*=7.5\,{\rm Mpc}/h$ and $5\,{\rm Mpc}/h$ we observe small (a few per cent), but significant, discrepancies between the model and the data.
 We explain that these discrepancies cannot arise from a deficiency of the counterterm model, but represent the first detection of the two-loop corrections to the PDF.

 The paper is organized as follows.
-In Sec.~\ref{sec:theory} we review the approach to the PDF developed in \cite{Ivanov:2018lcg}, with particular focus on the UV contribution to the prefactor.
+In Sec.~\ref{sec:theory} we review the approach to the PDF developed in \cite{Ivanov:2018lcg}, with the focus on the UV contribution to the prefactor.
 In Sec.~\ref{sec:rel} we derive the model-independent relations between the PDF counterterm and the counterterms of the $n$-point correlators.
 In Sec.~\ref{sec:ctr} we propose our model for the counterterm stress tensor and compute the resulting counterterm for the PDF prefactor.
 Section~\ref{sec:result} contains comparison to the N-body data.
 We conclude in Sec.~\ref{sec:con}.